hashicorp/design-system/website/docs/components/link/inline/partials/guidelines/guidelines.md

 !!!
 Dont

-Don’t mix `primary` and `secondary` links within a block of text or adjacent blocks of text as this can lead to confusion surrounding the hierarchy of the links and their importance.
+Don’t mix `primary` and `secondary` links within a block of text or adjacent blocks of text.
+This can lead to confusion about the hierarchy of the links and their relative importance.

 ![Different types of links in a block of text](/assets/components/link/inline/link-inline-dont-mix.png) !!!